 Why I love Baked Flounder with Shrimp Stuffing

-Baked Flounder with Shrimp Stuffing is such a great holiday meal because it feels truly decadent, like you’re eating dinner at a fancy restaurant.
+Baked Flounder with Shrimp Stuffing is such a great holiday meal because it feels truly decadent.
+It’s a dish that tastes like you’ve ordered it from a fancy restaurant.
 While most seafood stuffing mostly consists of breadcrumbs, the bulk of this stuffing is the shrimp.

 I mean, just look at these photos — you can barely see the flounder underneath all the shrimpy goodness piled on top!
 That’s the best (and only) way to serve a seafood dish.